 When you write the article, add a soft call to action linking to your lead capture page at the bottom of your article.

-We need to get people from reading content, to taking some kind of action.
+We need to get people from reading content, to take some kind of action.
 A small percentage of people will be ready to take you up on your hook right away.
 Most of them won’t, but we will use retargeting to show ads to them and convert them later.

 Add a Facebook Pixel from your account to this page.